 Visit thePlanning Commission page for Agendas and Minutes.

-The City has annexed a portion of land next to Lion's Park.
-The developer is looking to put in new single family homes.
-Once the project is complete, French Lane will go from being a private road to a city maintained street.
+The City has annexed a portion of land north of French Lane next to Lion's Park.
+The developer is trying to build approximately 22 single family homes.
+French Lane will be improved at the cost of the developer.
+Once the project is complete, French Lane will become a public street maintained by the City.